Themefic-Team/tourfic/readme.txt

 = 2.15.23 – March 26, 2025 =

-- Fixed: Registration issue on mobile has been resolved.
+- Fixed: The Registration issue on mobile has been resolved.

-= 2.15.22 – March 24, 2025 =

-- Fixed: Scrolling button hash (#) issue on mobile devices.

-= 2.15.21 – March 21, 2025 =

-- Added: iCal export option for apartments.
-- Fixed: Hotel room iCal import issue.
-- Fixed: Apartment availability calendar date selection issue.

 = 2.15.22 – March 24, 2025 =